ethanwhall389/battleship/README.md

 Needed implementations:

---system for adding ships (drag and drop?)
-    --enable ability to change orientation
 --A way for showing the user when a ship has been sunk.
 --hide enemy board's ships from user - done --homescreen for entering player name -done
+--system for adding ships (drag and drop?) -done
+    --enable ability to change orientation

 Nice-to-have implemenations